 September's "Biggest Show of Stars for 1957" featured Frankie Lymon, Fats Domino, Clyde McPhatter, Lavern Baker, Chuck Berry, the Spaniels, the Bobbettes, the Drifters, the Everly Brothers, Paul Anka, Johnnie & Joe, and the Paul Williams Orchestra.
 It kicked off on September 6 at the Syria Mosque in Pittsburgh.
 Also in September, "You're Gonna Cry" was released, with "I Need Your Kisses" as the flip.

 Their next session was held on November 26, 1957.
 On that day they waxed "Crazee Baby" and the first (unreleased) version of "Great Googley Moo."
 On December 6, they returned to the Apollo Theater, along with Clyde McPhatter, Moms Mabley, the Bobbettes, Stuffy Bryant, and Stewart & Oscar.
-"Crazee Babee" was issued in late December, with "I Lost You" as the flip.
+"Crazee Babee" was issued in January 1958, with "I Lost You" as the flip.
 Soon after that, they performed both sides of their new release on American Bandstand.

 When Ernest Warren returned from the service, he re-joined the Spaniels as a sixth member.
 Ernest came back just in time for the March 1958 session, at which the Spaniels recorded their classic version of "Stormy Weather," along with the second version of "Great Googley Moo," "Tina," and "Little Joe."
 "Tina" and "Great Googley Moo" were released that same month.
 Therefore, for this session, the Spaniels were Pookie Hudson, Gerald Gregory, Donald Porter, Carl Rainge, James Cochran, and Ernest Warren.